 If you have any questions, or need further advice on your choice, contact Prof. Jill Greenlee, the Undergraduate Advising Head.

 Normally the major is declared during the second semester of the second year.

 Students are strongly encouraged to take two or three politics courses during their first two years at Brandeis.
 These courses, which will count toward the nine-course major requirement, are normally best selected from among the introductory courses.

 1. Download and complete the Major/Minor Declaration Form (pdf).
 Instructions for completing the form are provided in the pdf file.

-2. Stop by the advising office hours (Tuesday, 1:30 - 3:30) for the Undergraduate Advising Head, Professor Jill Greenlee, to learn more about course offerings and opportunities within the Politics Department office
+2. Stop by the advising office hours (Wednesdays, 1:30-3:30) for the Undergraduate Advising Head, Prof. Jill Greenlee, to learn more about course offerings and opportunities within the Politics Department office

 3. Drop off your completed form with Rosanne Colocouris in the Politics Department office

 - List nine courses in politics, four of which will complete your subfield distribution requirements (American, international, comparative, political theory).
 Of the nine courses, at least one must be a seminar taught within the department.

 These courses do not bind you in the future but are simply the courses you plan to take if they are available at the time you wish to take them.
 You can always informally revise your courses within the framework of the major requirements.
 You don't need to submit additional major forms if you change your planned courses.

 - List the courses you've taken or plan to take in line with the requirements for the politics minor.